 Each of our business lawyers has more than 20 years’ experience in virtually all areas of corporate finance and business law.
 In our transactional practice, we represent clients in a broad range of industries, including the entertainment, retail, healthcare, high-tech, education, hospitality, manufacturing, real estate, and retail industries.
 We structure business transactions, advise our clients on the legal and practical consequences, and implement client goals consistent with legal considerations including tax, securities law, and state corporate governance requirements.
-Attorneys in our business transactions area include Larry Barnett, Kenneth Crews, Fred Gaines, Reg Gipson, Brian Hoye, Stephen Kirschenbaum, and Leighton R. Lloyd.
+Attorneys in our business transactions area include Larry Barnett, Kenneth Crews, Fred Gaines, Reg Gipson, Brian Hoye, and Stephen Kirschenbaum.

 In addition to the transactions described above, we have represented buyers and sellers in transactions involving hundreds of millions of dollars in M&A and securities transactions.
 These transactions range from the sale of Dick Clark Productions, the acquisition of the World Gym franchise operation, and the investment in and sale of home health agencies, to the sale of a bus transportation company, an independent “standee” production company and divisions of a light industrial manufacturing company.
 Our hourly rates and aggregate legal fees are appreciably lower than law firms in Los Angeles providing similar services.
 We also have prepared shareholder agreements for professional service firms (including architecture firms and law firms.)